ninjaofawesome/listicle/readme.md

 3. Refining the behavior on all devices.

+4. Minor bugs in gulp file to address.

 ##  Can I contact you with suggestions?

 Sure!
 This was a learning experience for me, so I encourage others to fork and PR this if they're interested in contributing.